Who is at Fault in a Multi-vehicle Crash?Trusted Content

-When you’re involved in an accident involving three or more vehicles, it can be confusing to determine who caused the accident.
+When you’re in a car accident in Florida involving three or more vehicles, it can be confusing to determine who caused the accident.
 Multi-vehicle accidents can take the form of a chain reaction crash or a pileup.
 Typically, Car A will be hit by Car B and then the cars behind Car B will not have enough time to stop and will crash into Car B. Sometimes Car A is hit by Car B and is pushed into Car C. There may be any number of cars involved in the crash depending on the speed of the vehicles and congestion on the roadway.

 Who is at Fault?